Welcome to Part 4 of our WordPress Web Traffic Blueprint article series, where we explain how to automate traffic to your site using WordPress.

 Next, activate the Publicize feature …

-Once this section is configured, you will be able to automatically share your posts on Facebook, Tumblr, Twitter, Google+, LinkedIn, and more …
+You can share your posts on Tumblr, Facebook, Twitter, Google+, LinkedIn, and more …

 After configuring all of the account and plugin settings, your content is ready for distribution.

-This is a hands-free, automated way to create more exposure for your content online on social media networks.
+This is an automated and hands-free way to create more exposure online for your content on social media websites.

 CommentLuv